Environmental Information Regulations

 The Environmental Information (Scotland) Regulations 2004

-The Freedom of Information (Scotland) Act 2002 [FoISA] has created a general right of access to all recorded information that is held by the University.
-However, the Act doesn’t apply to environmental information.
-The Environmental Information (Scotland) Regulations 2004 [EIRs] provide very similar rights for access to environmental information held by the University.
+The Environmental Information (Scotland) Regulations 2004 (EIRs) provide rights similar to FOISA, for access to environmental information held by the University.
 The Regulations are regulated by the Scottish Information Commissioner.

 A request for environmental information need not be in writing, or in any other recorded format, but if access is requested to both general and environmental information then the request must be in a recorded format.
 In the latter circumstances it must then be decided whether the request should be dealt with under EIRs or FoISA.

 The University already publishes a great deal of information that can be accessed via its Publication Scheme.

 Environmental information covers a broad range of topics, including:

 - The environment itself, including air, water, earth, landscape and natural sites, flora and fauna,

 - The state of human health and safety, conditions of human life, the food chain, cultural sites and built structures affected by the environment

 - Affects on the environment, such as emissions, radiation, noise, waste, and other forms of pollution

 - Policies, plans, measures and laws which impact the environment